markqvist/Reticulum/docs/manual/_sources/networks.rst.txt

 There are important points that need to be kept in mind when building networks with Reticulum:

- * | In a Reticulum network, any node can autonomously generate as many adresses (called *destinations* in Reticulum terminology) as it needs, which become globally reachable to the rest of the network.
-There is no central point of control over the adress space.
+ * | In a Reticulum network, any node can autonomously generate as many addresses (called *destinations* in Reticulum terminology) as it needs, which become globally reachable to the rest of the network.
+There is no central point of control over the address space.

  * | Reticulum was designed to handle both very small, and very large networks.
-     While the adress space can support billions of endpoints, Reticulum is also very useful when just a few devices needs to communicate.
+     While the address space can support billions of endpoints, Reticulum is also very useful when just a few devices needs to communicate.

  * | Low-bandwidth networks, like LoRa and packet radio, can interoperate and